Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 Another approach to compensate aim when using sidespin is to vary cue elevation with shot speed and distance so the swerve exactly cancels squirt.
 In that case, BHE and FHE aim adjustments are not required.
 This sounds nice, but it is very difficult to judge the amount of cue elevation needed from one shot to the next, and from one set of conditions to the next.
 For more information about swerve and the combined effects of squirt and swerve, see the squerve resource page.

 Throw is another matter.
 When using BHE and/or FHE, it is generally recommended that the center-ball aim be adjusted for throw separately.
 For many shots, no throw compensation is required.
 However, with stun shots, slow shots close to a 1/2-ball hit, and small-cut-angle shots with sidespin, throw (CIT or SIT) can be significant, and aim must be adjusted.
+A good summary of the basic things you need to know about throw in your game can be found at the bottom of the throw tutorial page.

 The same principles that make pre-stroke BHE an effective method to compensate for squirt also enables automatic stroking-error correction (e.g., from unintentional swoop during the stroke) when one's bridge length is well matched to the natural pivot length of one's cue.
 For short or fast-speed shots, any stroking direction error caused by sideways motion of the back hand during the stroke will be exactly cancelled by squirt (cue ball deflection) resulting in a straight shot.
 This is particularly helpful with the break shot, where it is difficult to stroke the cue perfectly straight at the high speed used (see break shot technique and equipment advice).